duc-hai/GreenFeast/README.md

 - README syntax: [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 ## API Document
+**API Document Official Directly**: You can see the api document directly at [here](https://app.swaggerhub.com/apis/HaiLuu/GreenFeast/1.0.0)
-To view api document as an interface, you can download the OpenAPI (Swagger) Editor extension in VSCode, then open `api-document.yaml` file and click the OpenAPI button in the upper right corner (or use the `Shift + Alt + P` hotkey).
+> You can also use `api-document.yaml` file to read.
+To view api document as an interface, you can download the `OpenAPI (Swagger) Editor` extension in VSCode, then open `api-document.yaml` file and click the OpenAPI button in the upper right corner (or use the `Shift + Alt + P` hotkey).
 Another way is copy, paste content from this file to sites [Swagger Editor](https://editor.swagger.io/)